 - Foreign applicants who hold the baccalaureate degree or its equivalent from a foreign institution in which English is the language of instruction are presumed to be proficient in English.

-Applications will be accepted at any time.
-However, specific graduate programs may have specific admittance deadlines.
 Complete applications are reviewed and evaluated by the respective Department, which recommends action to the Dean of Graduate Studies and Research.
-The Dean of Graduate Studies and Research provides official notification to the applicant regarding admission.
+The Dean of Graduate Studies and Research reviews all recommendations along with application materials; renders an admission decision and extends an offer of admission to the applicant.

 Retention of Applications

 The application and credentials of applicants, including transcripts of their academic records from other institutions, are placed in a student's admissions file.
 They are not returned to the student.
 In cases where application materials are incomplete with respect to required credentials (including test scores), an applicant has not been accepted for admission, or an applicant does not register for the term to which she/he has been admitted, the application and its accompanying credentials will be retained for two years by the University.